gravitational/teleport/rfd/9999-aws-api-integration-using-oidc.md

 It'll leverage the `subkind` prop to distinguish future integrations.

 Multiple AWS Integrations might exist in the same cluster.

+For security reasons, AWS stores a thumbprint associated with the CA that issue the HTTPS cert for Teleport.
+If Teleport moves to another CA, then AWS will no longer accept calls from Teleport and a new set up is required.
+More information about this in the Security section.

 ### High Level Flow
 Simplified flow of interactions between User, Teleport and AWS: